 The total sum of all stressors that you are dealing with is referred to by Dr. Gant as the Total Stress Load.
 The more stressors you have on your plate, the more often you are going to be dealing with fight or flight stress and the more your neurotransmitters are going to be drained.

 Each of the limbic system retraining programs, both Dynamic Neural Retraining SystemTM and Amygdala RetrainingTM use neurotransmitters to form new pathways in your brain and restore balance to your autonomic nervous system.
 It is neurotransmitters that are needed to make these programs work.
-Each of these programs stress the importance of minimizing stress in your life and state that a lot of stress will impact the rate of your recovery.
+Each of these programs stresses the importance of minimizing stress in your life and states that a lot of stress will impact the rate of your recovery.

 The effectiveness of the limbic system retraining program can be impacted by all these other stressors we’ve listed above.
 Limbic system rewiring needs neurotransmitters in order to work.
 The way that you form new pathways is with your neurotransmitters.

-If your neurotransmitters are depleted or disrupted because your autonomic nervous system is consistently challenged with environmental toxins, or a brain that is nutrient depleted or overwhelmed with candida overgrowth, lyme, parasites, heavy metal toxicity, genetic polymorphisms and all the other things that deplete and disrupt neurotransmitter function, then you won't have enough neurotransmitters to work with to form new pathways.
+If your neurotransmitters are depleted or disrupted because your autonomic nervous system is consistently challenged with environmental toxins, or a brain that is nutrient depleted or overwhelmed with candida overgrowth, Lyme, parasites, heavy metal toxicity, genetic polymorphisms, and all the other things that deplete and disrupt neurotransmitter function, then you won’t have enough neurotransmitters to work with to form new pathways.
 In order to rewire the brain and turn off the overactive sympathetic nervous system, you must first be able to produce neurotransmitters and have them function adequately.

 So this is why I feel that limbic system retraining must be one component of a comprehensive program.
 These other issues cannot be overlooked.
 Limbic system retraining should look like something like this.

 First and foremost in the following order: